michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 146

 1. Praise ye the Lord.
-Praise the Lord, O my soul.Praise ye…: Heb.
-Hallelujah
+Praise the Lord, O my soul.

 2. While I live will I praise the Lord: I will sing praises unto my God while I have any being.

-3. Put not your trust in princes, nor in the son of man, in whom there is no help.help: or, salvation
+3. Put not your trust in princes, nor in the son of man, in whom there is no help.

 4. His breath goeth forth, he returneth to his earth; in that very day his thoughts perish.